-- Confirms understanding of the Spoken Language Endorsement for GCSE English Language specifications designed for use in England. - Ensures the required task setting and task taking instructions are followed by subject teachers. - Ensures subject teachers assess candidates, either live or from recordings, using the common assessment criteria. - Ensures for monitoring purposes, audio-visual recordings of the presentations of a sample of candidates are provided.
+- Ensures the appropriate arrangements are in place for internal standardisation of assessments - Confirms understanding of the Spoken Language Endorsement for GCSE English Language specifications designed for use in England. - Ensures the required task setting and task taking instructions are followed by subject teachers. - Ensures subject teachers assess candidates, either live or from recordings, using the common assessment criteria. - Ensures for monitoring purposes, audio-visual recordings of the presentations of a sample of candidates are provided.